mumbleskates/bilrost/README.md

 Collections of items (such as `Vec<String>`) encoded in the unpacked representation consist of one field for each item.
 Collections encoded in the packed representation consist of a single length-delimited value, containing each item's value encoded one after the other.
-In expedient decoding mode, decoding should succeed when expecting a packed representation but detecting an unpacked representation, or vice versa (though the encoding must be considered non-canonical).
+In relaxed decoding mode, decoding should succeed when expecting a packed representation but detecting an unpacked representation, or vice versa (though the encoding must be considered non-canonical).
 Detecting this situation is only possible when the values